-K&S faced a number of difficult operating issues in 2023: i) poor ore quality and the lack of mining fronts at the Kimkan site, ii) the underperformance of third-party mining contractors due to equipment availability issues and iii) the exceptionally heavy rain in the summer leading to the ore becoming muddy which clogged the machinery of the plant.
-Despite these challenges, K&S managed to operate at an average production rate of c.78% to produce 2,466,829 tonnes of iron ore, 4.0% lower than the 2,569,845 tonnes of iron ore produced of last year.
-In line with the production decrease, sales volume also declined by 1.5% to 2,528,596 tonnes.
+K&S faced challenging operating issues in 2024 due to the poorer ore quality and the lack of mining fronts at the Kimkan site.
+Although Sutara commenced operation in July 2024, providing ore with better quality, the ramping up of this mine takes time and could not fully make up for the shortcoming of Kimkan in 2024.
+K&S was heavily relying on ore stockpiles utilisation which provided a positive impact on the working capital.
+Nevertheless, due to the poor ore quality of the stockpile, production yield was lower than that in previous year.
+In light of these challenges, K&S only managed to operate at an average production rate of c.75% to produce 2,377,519 tonnes of iron ore, 3.6% lower than that of 2,466,829 tonnes last year.
+In line with the production decrease, sales volume also declined by 7.4% from 2,528,596 tonnes for 2023 to 2,342,633 tonnes for 2024.